|►||Academic Services Home|

 The basic requirements for concurrent and stand-alone students are the same, but most concurrent students will delay for a year the start of most of their JSIS course work, and some of the credits they take will be counted for both of their degrees.
 After their first year, concurrent students will mix JSIS courses with their remaining professional school courses until both degrees are completed.

-Familiarize yourself with both the International Studies Program Requirements for a Master of Arts in International Studies Degree and the General Graduate School Requirements for a Master’s Degree.
+Familiarize yourself with both the International Studies Program Requirements for a Master of Arts in International Studies Degree and the General Graduate School Master’s Degree Requirements.
 The IS program requirements are designed to meet Graduate School requirements, but it is important to note that you must satisfy both sets of requirements to graduate.

 At the beginning of your studies you will receive a Degree Requirements Worksheet from the GPA.
 On this sheet you will track the classes you are taking to fulfill your proficiency requirements, your focus requirements, and your final degree requirements.

 The first three requirements listed below are proficiency requirements; students who demonstrate sufficient background in these areas will be deemed to have satisfied the requirements.
 Those without sufficient prior course work in these areas must take these courses while completing the degree.

 Language study is required for all Jackson School programs.
 For the IS program, three years of Chinese or Japanese OR two years of any other modern foreign language at the college level is required.
 This is a proficiency requirement, so languages learned prior to entry into the program may fulfill the requirement.
 You can document prior study through transcripts or by taking a proficiency test.
 Language study may be completed at other accredited institutions in the U.S. or overseas.
 Such study must be documented but there is no need to transfer the credits to the UW.